circleci/circleci-docs/jekyll/_cci2/bundling-config.md

 ### Defining Your Commands
 {:.no_toc}

-Commands are declared under the `commands` key of a `config.yml` or `orb.yml` file.
+Commands are declared under the `commands` key of a `config.yml` file.
 For instance, to make a command called `sayhello` it might look like:

 ```yaml
 commands: